rowdenw/rowdenw.github.io/_posts/2021-01-26-Estimate-Galactic-ETI.md

 [One estimate](https://theconversation.com/doomsday-clock-moves-closer-to-midnight-but-can-we-really-predict-the-end-of-the-world-36632) of the probability of just the first of these threats, nuclear war, puts it at 1.4% per year, or at least somewhere between 0.036% and 5.1%.
 These numbers would make the "probability of self-annihilation of complex life" indistinguishable from 100% over the million-year time-step of the simulation.
 (Indeed anatomically modern [humans](https://www.bighistoryproject.com/chapters/4#intro) have only been around hundreds of thousands of years; complex civilization, only tens of thousands of years; and writing and saving knowledge, only thousands of years.)

 So if the chance of self-destruction is the factor that most influences the maturity and number of intelligences, then understanding the development of (peaceful) culture can not only help humanity survive, but also tell us what kind of civilization to expect in our galaxy.
-To cultural development, though, requires more than quantitative hypothetico-deductive reasoning from empirical data.
+To study cultural development, though, requires more than quantitative hypothetico-deductive reasoning from empirical data.
 If I were to talk to an author and suggest future work, I would suggest a multi-method eclectic approach, adding qualitative methods to the quantitative methods in the paper.
+As Robin Hanson says:

+> First, let us keep in mind the interdisciplinary nature of the this puzzle.
+While it may comforting for each discipline to claim that the Filter must surely lie in some other discipline of (in their eyes) lessor repute, such claims should surely be backed up by detailed analysis using our best understanding of that discipline.

 General Systems Theory suggests that the development--whether of a star or a person or a galactic civilization--proceeds "not only by incremental, additive change (polar variables), but by phasic change (qualitative milestones)."
 What we would need, then, is a set of paths for the lifecycle of a civilization, similar to the "main sequence" lifetime of stars modeled in the paper[^2]: